Contrast-Security-OSS/docs/content/installation/node/YAML-template-node.md

 #==================================================================================
 # application:

   # Override the reported application name.
-  #  Example - header:Application-Name
-  # name: my-app
+  # name: NEEDS_TO_BE_SET

   # Override the reported application path.
-  #  Example - header:Application-Path
-  # path: /home/deployer/my-app
+  # path: NEEDS_TO_BE_SET

-  # Add a value to the ApplicationCreationDTM:group field.
+  # Add the name of the application group with which this application should be associated in the Contrast UI.
-  # group: my-group
+  # group: NEEDS_TO_BE_SET

   # Override the reported application version.
-  #  Example - header:Application-Version
-  # version: 1.2.3.4
+  # version: NEEDS_TO_BE_SET

   # Pass arguments to the underlying application.
   # args: NEEDS_TO_BE_SET

   # Apply labels to an application.
 Labels must be formatted as a comma-delimited list.
+  #  Example - label1,label2,label3
-  # tags: label1,label2,label3
+  # tags: NEEDS_TO_BE_SET

 #==========================================================================================
 # Server